zealfire/zealfire.github.io/_posts/2015-07-28-GSoC2015-Week-nine-and-adding-another-PDF-libraries.md

 This post is about the progress which I have made while porting print module to Drupal 8 as part of GSoC 2015.
 Below is an excerpts about the work done in week nine while work done in week eight can be tracked over <a href="http://zealfire.github.io/GSoC2015-Week-eight-and-writing-functional-test/">here</a>.

-This week I again visited PDF generating libraries again.
+This week I again re-visited PDF generating libraries.
 And this time I managed to add <strong>dompdf</strong> to PDF submodule.
 It is an HTML to PDF converter and is compliant with CSS 2.1.
 The library is available on GitHub over <a href="https://github.com/dompdf/dompdf">here</a> and was easily installed via composer by adding following lines as a requirement in composer.json file of the module:

 <code>
 {